coderamen666/srd-v3.5-md/spells/spells-s.md

 damaging spell deals only one-fifth (20%) damage.
-Regardless of the result of the save to disbelieve, an affected creature is also allowed any save (or spell resistance) that the spell being simulated allows, but the save DC is set according to *shadow evocation's*level (5th) rather than the spell's normal level.
+Regardless of the result of the save to disbelieve, an affected creature is also allowed any save (or spell resistance) that the spell being simulated allows, but the save DC is set according to *shadow evocation’s*level (5th) rather than the spell’s normal level.

 Nondamaging effects have normal effects except against those who disbelieve them.
 Against disbelievers, they have no effect.